-‘Outlander’ Season 3 Cast Is Growing!
-[Spoilers]
+‘Outlander’ Season 3 Cast Is Growing [Spoilers]

 Outlander BTS states that while Gabaldon is aware of the objection of some to Mr. Willoughby, she doesn’t really understand it.

-“She added she had only ever had a couple of letters of complaint in relation to the character, from people of Chinese descent who were angry that Mr Willoughby was described as short in the book.
+“She added she had only ever had a couple of letters of complaint in relation to the character, from people of Chinese descent who were angry that Mr. Willoughby was described as short in the book.

-‘I understand not all Chinese people are short,’ she went on, ‘but you cannot have a representative sample of all Chinese people in this book – he is one character and has to be one size or another.
+“‘I understand not all Chinese people are short,’ she went on, ‘but you cannot have a representative sample of all Chinese people in this book – he is one character and has to be one size or another.
 Given that both Jamie and Claire are abnormally tall for their time, they are almost bound to see them as short, and it is their viewpoint.
 So no cultural offence is intended.'”

 Another new character that will appear in Season 3 of Outlander is Lord John Grey, who is also in the books.
 Entertainment Weekly reported that Australian actor David Berry has been cast for the role, and describes Grey as “the former British soldier-turned-Ardsmuir Prison governor who strikes up a dubious friendship with the incarcerated Jamie Fraser.”
 Their friendship can be described as “dubious” in part because Lord John Grey is homosexual and has romantic feelings for Jamie.
 Given that the two are friends in the 1700s, homosexuality is not something that Grey would be open about, so this should make for some interesting scenes when Outlander returns.
-The Outlander wiki describes their relationship in this way
+The Outlander wiki describes their relationship in this way.

 “Though they develop a mutual liking for one another through their monthly discussions of literature and chess matches, Grey’s feelings far surpass those of a friend, let alone a soldier’s for his prisoner.”